GeoEx’s Wanderlust Honored in Prestigious SATW Travel Journalism Awards

 Best Article on Foreign Travel: Anne Sigmon, “Hemingway, Cuba & Me”

-We are grateful to Anne, Andrew, and all of our writers for gracing us with their eloquent, insightful, and inspiring words, and we’re grateful to you, our readers, for supporting the work that we do and for infusing the world with your own wanderlust.
+We are grateful to Andrew, Anne, and all of our travel writers for gracing us with their eloquent, insightful, and inspiring words, and we’re grateful to you, our readers, for supporting the work that we do and for infusing the world with your own wanderlust.

 We look forward to sharing more worldly adventures and reflections in the year to come!